Learning complete and explainable visual representations from itemized text supervision: Experiments

 \subsection{Remote Sensing}

-\cutbelowsubsection Itemized text supervision naturally occurs in remote sensing datasets such as RSICD~\cite{lu2017exploring}, which contains over 10K satellite remote sensing images of various geospatial locations, each coupled with itemized text descriptions.
+\cutbelowsubsection Itemized text supervision naturally occurs in remote sensing datasets such as RSICD~\cite{lu2017exploring}, which contains over 10K satellite remote sensing images of various geospatial locations with itemized text descriptions.
 We compare \name~against several CLIP-style baselines on a 30-way classification task.
-Since RSICD is a relatively small dataset, all compared models start from random initialization without any pre-trained weights and only trained on RSICD training split for fairness of comparison.
+Since RSICD is a relatively small dataset, all compared models are initialized randomly without any pre-trained weights and only trained on RSICD training split for fairness of comparison.
 We include further details about implementation, baselines, and preprocessing in Appendix~\ref{app:rs-implementation}.
 We also found that applying Diverse Sampling (DS)~\cite{xiao2025flair} improves performance for RSICD (but not for medical tasks, see Appendix~\ref{app:ds-abla}), so DS is applied to the text items when training \name~and all baselines (except Vanilla CLIP and SigLIP).
 We show results in Table~\ref{tab:rsicd}, where \name~outperformed baselines in most metrics, demonstrating that \name~generalizes well to itemized text supervision outside of medical imaging.

 \cutabovesubsection